 A risk factor is something that increases your chance of getting a disease or condition.

-Risk factors for glaucoma include, but are not limited to:
+Risk factors fo include, but are not limited to:

 - Age: over 40 years old

 - Race: Black or Hispanic

 - Having diabetes